ToolmanInside/readthedocs/docs/index.rst

 ..
 The 76 real world vulnerabilities found by Clairvoyance is published in `Google Drive <https://drive.google.com/file/d/1wpDYHV_velfbA-Y_pPH79gT_ljiQxoKR/view>`_.
 And we provide 20 influential smart contract expolits, all of which are programed by our expert and tested by `Remix IDE <https://remix.ethereum.org/>`_.
 They are listed in the followings.

-Artifacts:
+Online Service:
 ----------

+..
 In considieration of reproducibility, the source code is open-sourced at `Google Drive <https://drive.google.com/file/d/1UAorwSCJvJRQqZiE_5J3hNRc6HCde2Lm/view>`_.
 We also provide brief installation introductions in README.doc.

+We provide online detection service in http://101.132.188.14:8080/blank.html.
+For detection usage, please paste your suspicious smart contract code into the edit area.
+The detection process will start if you press the "go" button.
+The report of vulnerabilities will be listed.

 Precisions and Case Studys:
 ------------------------